 But they will continue to hate homosexuals as before.
 On the Balkans it’s easier to bear if someone in the family is a murderer rather than a faggot.

-Religious and nationalist backlash or no, Ahmed Imamovic hopes Go West will have its official world premiere at the 2005 Cannes Film Festival in May.
-Imamovic's previous film, the short Ten Minutes, won the 2002 European Film Award.
+Religious and nationalist backlash or no, Ahmed Imamovic hopes Go West will have its official world premiere at this year’s Cannes Film Festival in May.
+Imamovic’s previous film, the short Ten Minutes, won the 2002 European Film Award.

 ‘Go West’ movie cast